Ramya0107/APIAutomationFramework/README.md

 ### How to generate allure report?
 - Step1: Install node.js in the system - this will install npm (node package manager)
-- Step2: `open cmd -> check node --version`, if available Install allure-commandline which is a package manager by using npm `npm i -g allure-commendline` which helps to generate a report.
+- Step2: `open cmd -> check node --version`, if available Install allure-commandline which is a package manager by using npm `npm i -g allure-commandline` which helps to generate a report.
 - Step3: pycharm terminal - `pip install allure-pytest`
 - Step4: Mark the test cases with annotations like
   @allure.feature()